 3010 Hard Rock Rd

 Grand Prairie, TX 75050

 Inquiries concerning fees, method of payment, and directions to the storage facility should be directed to the auto pound.
 Be prepared to provide information such as the vehicle's year, make, model, and license plate number.

-Where can prisoners released from the Grand Prairie Jail be picked up?
+Where can prisoners released from the Grand Prairie Detention Center be picked up?

 Prisoners are released in the jail lobby of the Public Safety Center at 1525 Arkansas LN., Grand Prairie, TX 75052.